 Claire is a photographic artist based in Cornwall.
 She creates small number limited edition artworks often printed on ultra thin aluminium or giclée prints on Hahnemühle fine art papers.

 Inspired by Cornwall’s natural beauty and traditional industries, there is a growing portfolio of images of its rocks, waters, beaches, boats and harbours…but with a twist.
 It’s small details of their reflections, textures, colours, light, patterns that are captured to create fabulous original pieces of abstract art.

 Most of the images are available exclusively as artworks in limited editions of 5 or less.
 Some others have been commissioned as the basis of abstract designs for bespoke furniture, splashbacks, glass tiles and fabrics.

-Claire continues to build a reputation for unique and exciting work that has sold in prestigious galleries including the Royal West of England Academy in Bristol, the Falmouth Art Gallery and the Penwith Gallery in St Ives in Cornwall.
+Claire continues to build a reputation for unique and exciting work that has sold in prestigious galleries including the Royal West of England Academy (RWA) in Bristol, the Falmouth Art Gallery in Falmouth and the Penwith Gallery in St Ives in Cornwall.

 If you’d like to know more about Claire’s work please get in touch, it would be great to hear from you.

 Looking at intimate details in boatyards I often see “found landscapes” where the colours and marks resemble a seascape, landscape or river view.
 I set myself a challenge, to look for the bigger picture rather than at a detailed scene … Read More

 One of my favourite places to look for images is a working harbour and Newlyn, in the far west of Cornwall, has been a rich source over the years.
 At the beginning it was often the reflections of the brightly … Read More